Dictation9/bookbot/README.md

     - Check `logs/cron.log` for any error messages from the scheduled runs.
     - Make sure your system's `cron` daemon is running.
 - **Permission Denied:** Ensure all `.sh` scripts are executable by running `chmod +x *.sh`.
+- **GUI Not Starting:** Make sure `customtkinter` is installed by running `pip install customtkinter` in your virtual environment.
+- **Desktop Shortcut Not Working:** Verify the path in `bookbot.desktop` matches your actual installation directory.

 ## 🛡️ License
 MIT License